 Phytoplankton as the primary producers play an important role forming the basis of the food chain.
 These assemblages exhibit excellent continuity through time and with changes in water quality (Palumbo et. al., 2002).
 Phytoplankton are sensitive indicators of water quality where changes in their populations can provide information about water chemistry of the aquatic system (Joy et. al., 1990; Rana, 1995).
 Changes in phytoplankton species can occur under diverse circumstances including the response to a variety of irritants (Zmarly and Lewin, 1986).
 Fresh water phytoplankton assays are useful in the assessment of the toxicity of municipal, industrial and agricultural wastewater effluents, so investigators such as Walsh and Alexander (1990) used phytoplankton as indicators of water quality changes and pollution in their studies.
-Rai et al. (1981) used some algal species as indicators of heavy metals.
+Rai et al. (1981) used some algal species as indicators of heavy metals contamination because of their capability to accumulate and concentrate heavy metals.